elastic/crawler/README.md

 Even if two crawl executions share a configuration file, the two crawl processes will not communicate with each other.
 Two crawlers simultaneously interacting with a single index can lead to data loss.

-Open Crawler has a Dockerfile that can be built and run locally.

-1. Clone the repository: `git clone https://github.com/elastic/crawler.git`
-2. Create a docker network `docker network create elastic`
-3. Build the image `docker build -t crawler-image .`
-4. Run the container
+1. Run the official Docker image
     ```bash
-    docker run \
-    -i -d \
+    docker run -i -d \
       --network elastic \
       --name crawler \
-    crawler-image
+      docker.elastic.co/integrations/crawler:0.2.0
     ```
     - `-i` allows the container to stay alive so CLI commands can be executed inside it
     - `-d` allows the container to run "detached" so you don't have to dedicate a terminal window to it
     - `--network` if you're running Elasticsearch in another docker container on the same machine, they will both need to run on the same network
-5. Confirm that CLI commands are working `docker exec -it crawler bin/crawler version`
+2. Confirm that CLI commands are working `docker exec -it crawler bin/crawler version`
-   - Execute other CLI commands from outside of the container by prepending `docker exec -it crawler <command>`
-6. Create a config file for your crawler.
-See [Configuring crawlers](#configuring-crawlers) for next steps.
+3. Create a config file for your crawler
+4. See [Configuring crawlers](#configuring-crawlers) for next steps.

 #### Running Open Crawler from source